ptdeboer/piter.nl-sec/README.md

 Piter.NL Security Examples
 ===

-(C) 2015-2023 Piter.NL - free of use.
+(C-left) 2015-2024 Piter.NL - Free of use.
+See LICENSE.txt for more details.

-Security related (Spring) Web & Crypto code examples.
+Security related (Spring) Web & Cryptography code examples.

+DISCLAIMER: Some code might not be up to date and no guarantees are given.

 PKI
 ---

-PKI utils and scripts:
+Public Key Infrastructere (PKI) examples.
+See pki-demo how to setup your own PKI with custom Root CA, Intermediate CA:

 - pki/pki-demo

-See pki-demo how to setup your own PKI with custom Root CA, Intermediate CA.

 Web TLS (ssl-ma)
 ---